TheRealSkeledan/RUNFORYOURLIFE/README.md

-# Project: Economics
+# !
+RUN FOR YOUR LIFE !

 ![GitHub stars](https://img.shields.io/github/stars/TheRealSkeledan/Project-Economics?style=for-the-badge&logo=github) ![GitHub forks](https://img.shields.io/github/forks/TheRealSkeledan/Project-Economics?style=for-the-badge&logo=github) ![GitHub issues](https://img.shields.io/github/issues/TheRealSkeledan/Project-Economics?style=for-the-badge&logo=github)

 ## 📝 Description
-Project: Economics is a Tycoon game where you are a firm trying to stay in business.
-Expand your business, watch the market, and strategize smartly to continue being productively and allocatively efficient.
+!
+RUN FOR YOUR ! is a chase game where one player is chosen to be a chaser and the other is a survivor.
+The chaser must use their abilities to slow down the survivor while the survivor must dodge to keep ahead.
+Obstacles also will spawn that slow down both.
+The survivor must outrun the chaser or survive for 2+ minutes to win, while the chaser must hit the survivor 3 times to win.

 ## 📸 Images